smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

 <br/>
 crypto-js.min.js, scrypt.min.js, encryptionHandler.js and scryptHandler.js with your code.

+PS: Now also supporting decrypting C# encrypted files in JS!
+Please check out the new index.html.
+You only have to click on the button to load "cartman.enc" (C# encrypted cartman.png) to get it displayed via JS.
+Pretty cool!

 ```javascript
 	   // Test AES
             // This is the ciphertext, which was encrypted by C# to check the interchangeability: